Strategic Human Capital Insights

 Posted by Joanne Flynn

 1. Plan the Conference Daily Agenda with People in Mind: Each day ran for 12 hours – yes, you’re reading this correctly – 12 hours!
 What were they thinking?
 Who can keep 300 people engaged for that long?
-You have to really think highly of yourself to think you can be that interesting for 12 hours!
+You have to think highly of yourself to think you can be that interesting for 12 hours!

 Read More